-Kyoto University

-Kyoto-Math 2011-08

-On isolated log canonical singularities with index one

-by

-Osamu FUJINO

-May 2011

-京都大学理学部数学教室 Department of Mathematics Faculty of Science Kyoto University Kyoto 606-8502, JAPAN

 ON ISOLATED LOG CANONICAL SINGULARITIES WITH INDEX ONE

 OSAMU FUJINO

 Dedicated to Professor Shihoko Ishii on the occasion of her sixtieth birthday

 ABSTRACT.
-In this paper, we give a method to investigate isolated log canonical singularities with index one which are not log terminal.
+We give a method to investigate isolated log canonical singularities with index one which are not log terminal.
 Our method depends on the minimal model program.
-One of the main purposes is to prove that our invariant coincides with Ishii's Hodge theoretic invariant.
+One of the main purposes is to show that our invariant coincides with Ishii's Hodge theoretic invariant.

 Contents

 1. Introduction 1

 2. Preliminaries 4

 2.1.
 A criterion of Cohen-Macaulayness 4

 2.2.
 Basic properties of dlt pairs 5

 2.3.
-Dlt blow-ups 6
+Dlt blow-ups 8

-3. Dlt pairs with torsion log canonical divisor 7
+3. Dlt pairs with torsion log canonical divisor 9

-4. Isolated log canonical singularities with index one 9
+4. Isolated log canonical singularities with index one 11

-5. Ishii's Hodge theoretic invariant 13
+5. Ishii's Hodge theoretic invariant 16

-References 16
+References 20

-1. Introduction
+1. INTRODUCTION

 Let $P \in X$ be an n-dimensional isolated log canonical singularity with index one which is not log terminal.
 Let $f: Y \to X$ be a projective resolution such that f is an isomorphism outside P and that $\operatorname{Supp} f^{-1}(P)$ is a simple normal crossing divisor on Y. Then we can write

 $$K_Y = f^ K_X + F - E$$

-Date: 2011/5/6, version 1.26.
+Date: 2011/10/25, version 1.51.